SonnyBonds/wilco/README.md

 # build.h
 build.h is a generator framework for writing build files for C++ in C++.

 It is currently work in process and in a state of flux both in terms of interface and features.
-Currently mostly developed on Mac, but Windows & Linux support exists with less testing done.
+Currently mostly developed on Windows, but Mac & Linux support exists with less testing done.

 # TL;DR - Let's run the example